-EAPN Ireland is made up of over 170 local, regional and national anti-poverty organisations and individuals.
+EAPN Ireland is made up of over 160 local, regional and national anti-poverty organisations and individuals.
 EAPN Ireland supports members to influence national and European policy through training, information, collective action and networking.
-In the last number of years EAPN Ireland has worked on European and National policy and projects such as the implementation of Ireland’s National Action Plan for Social Inclusion, the Europe 2020 strategy, which includes a target to reduce poverty and social exclusion, and the European Minimum Income Network.
+In the last number of years EAPN Ireland has worked on European and National policy and projects such as the implementation of Ireland’s Roadmap for Social Inclusion 2020-2025, the Europe Pillar of Social Rights, which includes a target to reduce poverty or social exclusion, and the UN Sustainable Development Goals.

 EAPN Ireland has supported participation in the annual national Social Inclusion Forum via dedicated workshops held across Ireland and regularly hold events across the country relating to issues around poverty and social inclusion, often linked to the EU.
-For example in in 2017 EAPN Ireland ran a series workshops and training events involving engaging with MEPs entitled ‘The EU, its Parliament and the fight against poverty’ and in 2019 held ‘Citizen’s Dialogue Workshops across Ireland on ‘the role of the EU in supporting more equal society’.
+For example in 2022 EAPN Ireland held a series of workshops entitled 'Creating a social and inclusive Europe' and in 2023 to mark 50 years of Ireland in the EU held an interactive conference entitled ‘Ireland’s contribution to the EU’s role in tackling poverty’